PrincetonCS-UCA/LabQueueV2/notes.md

+# THIS IS OUTDATED AND HAS NOT BEEN UPDATED PROPERLY.

+Please see `api.md` and `frontend.md` for better design notes!

+Repo -> Accessor or Modifier

+Policies will eventually also be backed by courses and rooms, so we will probably have to name them.

 * Authentication:
     - every time you open the app / browser, need to set up a session by going to /login before you have the user (even if cookies exist)
         - If CAS is still active, then going to /login automatically gives you the session